ParedesGab/PP5-heritage-housing-issues/README.md

 **Welcome to the Heritage Housing Issues App!**

-This project proposes an Machine Learning-powered solution that will analyze housing records from Ames, Iowa, to uncover crucial correlations through data visualization and a predictive regression model in this region.
+This project proposes an Machine Learning-powered solution for analyzing housing records from Ames, Iowa.
+This solution aims to forecast house sale prices within the region and identify significant correlations between sale price and key house attributes.

-    🔸 Discover which house attributes most significantly influence Sale Prices!
+    🔸 Discover which house attributes most significantly influence House Sale Prices!

     🔸 Discover the total value of your 4 inherited houses!